acidb/mobiscroll/README.md

 _Core_

-  * Added: 'lang' option to specify language related default settings and language files
+  * Added: Support for language files.
+Controlled from 'lang' option.
+Specify language related default settings and language files.

 Bugfixes
 --------

 _Core_

-  * Fixed: 'clickpick' mode worked as 'mixed' in 2.0.2
+  * Fixed: 'clickpick' mode worked the same way as 'mixed' in 2.0.2

-  * Fixed: 'setValue' was not working only if the related input was also filled
+  * Fixed: 'setValue' was not working correctly.

-  * Fixed: wheels were misaligned on Firefox with iOS theme and datetime preset
+  * Fixed: Wheels were misaligned on Firefox with ios theme and datetime preset.

 _Datetime preset_

-  * Fixed: Time was incorrectly parsed if at least one of the year/month/day wheels was not generated
+  * Fixed: Time was incorrectly parsed when missing year, month or day wheel.

-  * Fixed: Default year value was not set, if was not between startYear and endYear
+  * Fixed: Default year value was not set, if outside of startYear and endYear.

 Changelog 2.0.2